 There was a bunch of leftover filling from when I made these crunchy pasta snacks.
 I thought it would be fun to use this in a lasagna.
 For flavors, I doubled down on the salami that was already in the filling by adding more to the layers, and added a bunch of mozzarella and parmesan.
 I have never made a freestanding lasagna so I made a quick batch of fresh pasta and piled this lasagna high in a cast iron.
-You could definitely make this with regular store bought lasagna and make it in a traditional lasagna pan.
+You could definitely make this pumpkin salami lasagna with regular store bought lasagna and make it in a traditional lasagna pan.
 I loved how it came out!
 The almonds in the filling were the secret ingredient that added a lot of depth to this lasagna.

 When I was cutting the pasta for this dish I couldn’t stop thinking that they looked like American cheese.
+This is just a simple pasta recipe, and if you don’t have one, this is an easy guide to follow!

 After I boiled these they looked even more like cheese.